agustinov/FFmpeg-Cedrus/README.md

 	ffmpeg -hwaccel vdpau -i inputfile.mp4 -c:v rawvideo decoded_file.avi

-If you are trying to run hardware decoding on the Allwinner H3 in the 3.4-cedrus or 2.8-libcedrus branch, and get "Error retrieving the data from a VDPAU surface", you need to build the libcedrus, libvdpau-sunxi libraries modified for the Allwinner H3 (see *2.
-Installing dependencies*).

 Writing unencoded raw video to a file can be slow with low fps.
 If you want to test the hardware decoder with high fps, you can run decoding without writing: